mikieto/lean-data-engineering/ch08/adr/validation_checklist.md

-# Validation Checklist for ADR-CH08-001
+# Validation Checklist for Chapter 8 Hands-on

 This checklist is used to manually verify that the hands-on lab for Chapter 8 has been implemented correctly according to the ADR.